 It sounds like maybe you haven't resolved your childhood trauma, and resolving it could have a significant impact on your well-being.
 If you can find a really good EMDR practitioner (you could do this along with seeing your regular therapist), you would have a good chance of improving the quality of your life by resolving your tramatic experiences.
 Is that a possibility?

+I'm just a later in the day/ night person.
+I was made to feel guilty about this for many years.
+Well it's just the way some people are.
 The tip that you like your work when to are on your time is a good sign.
 Everyone is not the same and it's OK to be a later rather than a early.
 I kick into gear at about 9PM.
 If you can work on your time try not to be guilt tripped.
 Many people think because the work is set up for right handed people that's what you should try and be but if you are a lefty it' OK.
 Everyone is not alike time wise or anything else.
 Try and give yourself permission to live on your time.
 It sure has made my life better.